 What does saponification mean in soapmaking?

-Saponification in soapmaking is the chemical process in which fats, oils or lipids are converted to soap and glycerin in the presence of an alkaline solution.
+Saponification in soapmaking refers to the chemical process in which fats, oils or lipids are converted to soap and glycerin in the presence of an alkaline solution.
 Saponification literally means “turning into soap” and it gets its name from the Latin word sapo meaning “soap”.

 During saponification, an alkaline solution (lye solution) reacts with these triglyceride molecules in a double displacement reaction to form soap and glycerin.
 In soapmaking, we use sodium hydroxide (NaOH) for solid soaps or Potassium Hydroxide (KOH) for liquid soaps.
 Chemically, soap is a sodium or potassium salt of fatty acid.
 I tried to illustrate this for you below.

-The process of forming soap is a chemically exothermic reaction (heat producing).
+The process of forming soap is a chemically exothermic (heat producing) reaction.
 The entire reaction takes 24-48 hours to complete in cold process soapmaking.
 Additional heat can speed up & complete the reaction in less than 30 mins like in hot process soapmaking.

 Saponification Value